Join Sophie-stication Nation

 Due to the beading on the dress, I know that I needed a purse that would match.
 That is why I chose this purse.
 It has a vintage feel.
 And this purse comes in more styles then just the white.
 When I received the purse, it also had really nice packaging.
 The beading does not look cheap and the bag is very well made.
 Click here to get the purse.
+As for the shoes, they were old shoes I already had laying around.

 For the hair, I actually made this wig myself.
 You can click here to see the tutorial on how I made the hair.
 I chose to go with a short cute with bangs since that style was popular in the 20’s.